NeurAR: Neural Uncertainty for Autonomous 3D Reconstruction with Implicit Neural Representations: Results

 \subsection{Ablation study}

 \textbf{Training Iterations between Steps} The number of iterations for NeRF optimization $iter$ allowed for planning a view step affects final results.
 We choose different iterations to run our NeurAR system in the scene $cabin$ and compare PSNR of the rendered images of the reconstructed models.
-PSNR for the models optimized using 300, 700, 1400 iterations is 26.16, 28.58, 26.91.
+PSNR for the models optimized using 300, 700, 1400 iterations is 26.16, 28.58, 26.91. \rs{This is because too few iterations may lead to uncertainty not being optimized well while too many steps may lead to overfitting to images added.}

-\textbf{Depth noise} We construct variants of NeurAR using different noise magnitude from no noise, the noise magnitude of L515, to the double ($2\times \mu(z)$, $2\times \sigma(z)$ ) and the triple ($3\times \mu(z)$, $3\times \sigma(z)$ ) noise magnitude of L515. \tableref{tablenoerror} shows the metrics measuring the cabin models reconstructed by these variants.
+\textbf{Depth noise} We construct variants of NeurAR using different noise magnitude from no noise, the noise magnitude of L515, to the double ($2\times \mu(z)$, $2\times \sigma(z)$ ) and the triple ($3\times \mu(z)$, $3\times \sigma(z)$ ) noise magnitude of L515. \tableref{tablenoerror} shows the metrics measuring the cabin models reconstructed by these variants: \rs{ NeurAR can be accelerated with very noisy depth at a cost of only a minor drop in the reconstruction quality.
+The robustness verifies the effect of dampening the depth supervision during the training in \secref{online} .}

+\textbf{Number of views} \fl{To further study the influence, we set the maximum allowed views from 18 to 58 for the $cabin$ scene and provide the PSNR for the reconstructed models under different view settings.}